ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_1/README.md

 }
 ```
 The `setup()` function is called when a sketch starts.
-Use it to initialize variables, pin modes, start using libraries, etc. The setup function will only run once, after each powerup or reset of the board.
+Use it to initialize variables, pin modes, start using libraries, etc. The setup function will only run once, after each power-up or reset of the board.

 Next we see the `loop()` section of the sketch:
 ```c